JordanMajd/jordanmajd.github.io/src/content/projects/hamilton-creek.md

 status: Proof of Concept
 engine: Unreal
 platform: HTC Vive
+description: A client proof of concept to demonstrate how virtual reality can be used for real-time interactive architectural visualization.
 ---

-Platform: HTC Vive
-Built With: Unreal Engine
+TODO

 - Arch-Viz
-- gameplay
+- Gameplay logic
-- sketchup to UE4
+- Sketchup to UE4
+- Blueprints